fitz35/my_personnal_script/README.md

 Have 3 possible way to use them.
 Create a folder in the `.config/openvpn/client/` folder for each entry.

+> WARN : add the fingerprint before using this menu (run the command with hand one time)

 ### openconnect entry

 Need a .env :